broadinstitute/dsp-appsec-sphinx-kb-archived/source/security_platform_categories/securing_git/index.rst

 - Confidential logs, etc.

 * **Step 1:**  First things first, rotate your credentials.
-Once you have pushed a commit to Github, you should consider any data it contains to be compromised
+Once you have pushed a commit to Github, you should consider any data it contains to be compromised.

 * **Step 2:**  Remove sensitive info from git history as well: https://help.github.com/en/articles/removing-sensitive-data-from-a-repository

 * **Step 3:**  Review access logs to see if there was some suspicious activity.
-If you do find suspicious activity please reach out to `appsec@broadinstitute.org`
+If you do find suspicious activity please reach out to `appsec@broadinstitute.org`.
+Some secrets can lead to other secrets.
+E.g. Slack tokens can give access to messages and shared files generally containing other secrets.
+GitHub tokens can give access to private repositories also containing secrets.
+Depending on your findings, if part of your infrastructure or data has been further exposed, you may need to take additional mitigation actions.